Exercises in Hope

 - You may be experiencing things like: anxiety, depression, post-traumatic stress disorder.
 These are common responses to traumatic experiences.
 Used as a daily practice, ground exercises can help to reduce the intensity of your symptoms.
 You will be likely be best supported if you seek therapy, peer support, advocacy, or support groups.

 If you feel you are in danger to yourself or others, reach out for help immediately.
-A list of resources can be found here.
+A list of Nebraska direct service programs can be found here.

 The 5 Stages of Trauma Healing